juanfont/fleeting-plugin-vcd/README.md

 - The vApp template must have a single VM
 - The OS template must have VMware Tools (or open-vm-tools for Linux) installed
+- If using the Docker Autoscaler executor, the Docker daemon must be installed and running on the VM (including the Docker Hub mirror if needed)
 - For Windows machines, the OpenSSH service must be enabled (WinRM is not supported)

 ## Building the plugin